 The surface was analyzed using the HydrOffice QC Tools Grid QA feature to determine compliance with specifications.
-Density requirements for H13209 were achieved with at least 99.5+% of surface nodes containing five or more soundings as required by HSSD Section 5.2.2.3 (Figure 16).
+Density requirements for H13210 were achieved with at least 99.5% of surface nodes containing five or more soundings as required by HSSD Section 5.2.2.3 and shown in Figure 14 below.